appclacks/cabourotte-website/content/exporters/http/_index.md

 - `name` is the healthcheck name.
 - `summary` is a small string with some information about the healthcheck.
 - `success` indicates if the healthcheck was successful or not.
-- `timestamp` is when the healthcheck was executed.
+- `healthcheck-timestamp` is when the healthcheck was executed.
 - `message` is a message containing `success` in case of a successful healthcheck, or an error message in case of a failure.

 As you can see, the payload is a list of maps.
 Cabourotte may batch healthchecks result in the future.